Swami Satchidananda Saraswati: Integral Yoga

 Satchidananda taught a blend of hatha yoga and yoga philosophy which he named Integral Yoga.
 In 1971, he began training students to teach yoga in prisons and drug rehabilitation centers.
 In 1976, Sandra McLanahan founded one of the first integrative health clinics in the US, offering yoga therapy, at that time new to America.
 Branches were opened in many places around the world.

 The Integral Yoga headquarters at Satchidananda Ashram–Yogaville was founded in 1986.
 The LOTUS shrine cost $2 million, and Satchidananda blessed it on its opening by flying his helicopter to sprinkle holy water over it.
 The opening parade included a "flame-tossing juggler" and a baby elephant as well as religious figures.

 Satchidananda was an early advocate of the interfaith movement in America.
 In the early 1950s, when the Divine Life Society was preparing for Guru Poornima Day, where each separate lineage honors its own Guru, Satchidananda suggested that the focus be on Sivananda and spiritual masters of other faiths.
 That tradition continues today in all Integral Yoga centers.
 In later decades, Satchidananda collaborated with other interfaith advocates, including the Very Rev. James P. Morton of the Interfaith Center of New York, Rabbi Joseph Gelberman, Brother David Steindl-Rast OSB, and Pir Vilayat Khan, holding monthly meetings.
-In 1968, Satchidananda co-founded the Center for Spiritual Studies in 1968 in New York with Rabbi Gelberman, Br.
+In 1968, Satchidananda co-founded the Center for Spiritual Studies in New York with Rabbi Gelberman, Br.
 David, and Eido Tai Shimano.

 Over the years, he received many honors for his humanitarian service, including the Juliet Hollister Award presented at the United Nations in 1996.
 In 2002, he received the U Thant Peace Award.
 In 2014, he was posthumously honored as an "interfaith visionary", with the James Parks Morton Interfaith Award by the Interfaith Center of New York.
 He was named a "Fellow of World Thanksgiving" by the World Thanksgiving Council in 1981 and named "Hindu of the Year" by Hinduism Today magazine in 1994.

 In 2009, Nalanie Chellaram founded a non-profit international collective of charities established in honor of Satchidananda and based on his core teaching of selfless service.
-SIS exists to serve children and families in need around the globe through various seva (selfless service) projects.
+Service in Satchidananda (SIS) exists to serve children and families in need around the globe through various seva (selfless service) projects.
 Currently, SIS operates charities in Spain, Gibraltar, Hong Kong, India and the United States.

 Vegetarianism

 Satchidananda advocated a vegetarian diet for its health, ecological, and spiritual benefits.
-In 1972, he established the first vegetarian health food store in New York City, which remained the only all–vegetarian store in Manhattan, until its closure in late 2018.
-In 1986, Satchidananda authored The Healthy Vegetarian, a vegetarian cookbook with a Foreword by Dean Ornish.
+In 1972, he established the first vegetarian health food store in New York City, which remained the only vegetarian store in Manhattan, until its closure in late 2018.
+In 1986, Satchidananda authored The Healthy Vegetarian, a vegetarian cookbook with a foreword by Dean Ornish.
 Satchidananda inspired Ornish's dietary research.